Createdd/Writing/2022/articles/setupNewMac.md

 # Intro

 Every time I am getting a new Macbook I go over the same steps on how to set it up for my working experience.
 I thought I will gather my thoughts and show the applications I install in order to get the most out of my working setup.
 I use a Macbook Pro.
-You could use some of the tips and thoughts for a Windows setup as well, however I focus on Mac.
-Reason for that is that I have worked with both systems and I found Mac always easier to use.
+You could use some of the tips and thoughts for a Windows setup as well, however, I focus on Mac.
+The reason for that is that I have worked with both systems and I found Mac always easier to use.

-# Software to install an why
+# Software to install and why

 ## Rectangle - Arranging windows